Cranberry Pomegranate Baked Oatmeal

 - Recipes

-I know what we’re having on Christmas morning.
-Assuming I don’t tire of this healthy baked oatmeal by then.
-But, I don’t see that happening.
+It’s safe to say that I know what we’re having on Christmas morning.
+Assuming I don’t tire of this baked pomegranate oatmeal by then.

 The Perfect Christmas Morning Breakfast

-If we were lucky, my dad would be in the kitchen making blueberry pancakes (which I have adapted to my blueberry baked oatmeal).
+If we were lucky, my dad would be in the kitchen making blueberry pancakes – we usually do some iteration of my blueberry oatmeal bake.

 Personally, I could eat oatmeal all day every day.
 I like the occasional eggs and toast, and pancakes on the weekends.

-For example, this baked steel cut oatmeal with bananas and peaches is great in the summer and warmer months, but I wouldn’t say I crave peaches in the dead winter.
+For example, this baked steel cut oatmeal with bananas and peaches is great in the summer and warmer months.

-Then, this apple pie pumpkin pie baked oatmeal is a staple for fall, and this strawberry baked oatmeal is my summer go to.
+Then, pumpkin apple baked oats are a staple for fall, and this strawberry baked oatmeal is my summer go-to.

-Definitely – this quick Christmas morning breakfast is also a fun way to incorporate fiber and antioxidants into your breakfast.
+- Delicious and healthy – This quick Christmas morning breakfast is a fun way to incorporate fiber and antioxidants into your breakfast, as well as B-Vitamins, Vitamin C and more.

 - oats